stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Analysis Of Training Results

-As we saved our training process to the *history* object, we can now analyze the performance (Classification Accuracy, and Loss) of the network epoch by epoch.
+As we saved our training process to the *history* object, we can now analyze the performance (Classification Accuracy and Loss) of the network epoch by epoch.

 ```python